wpaccessibility/wp-a11y-docs/docs/topics/documenting-accessibility/acr.md

 ## What an ACR includes

-Accessibility Conformance Reports are created using an internationally-recognized template called a Voluntary Product Accessibility Template (VPAT®).
-This template offers a clear path for documenting conformance against one or more accessibility standards, such as:
+Accessibility Conformance Reports are created using an internationally-recognized template called a [Voluntary Product Accessibility Template (VPAT®).](https://www.itic.org/policy/accessibility/vpat) This template offers a clear path for documenting conformance against one or more accessibility standards, such as:

 * WCAG 2.0, 2.1, or 2.2
 * Section 508 (U.S. federal requirements)
 * EN 301 549 (used across the EU and for the European Accessibility Act)

-The ACR provides a tabular view of the requirements or criteria for each standard, and in each table row states:
+An ACR provides a tabular view of the requirements or criteria for each standard.
+Each table row contains information about the product's compliance to a standard, including:

 * Conformance level: whether the product supports, partially supports, or does not support the criteria.
 * Detailed remarks explaining what works, what doesn’t, and why.